 Most people are reasonable most of the time.
 Occasionally, however, even reasonable people have meltdowns.
-Sometimes, unfortunately, we may also have to deal with someone who is a jerk.
-Regardless, it’s not easy to deal with an irate customer or end user and still provide good customer service.
+Sometimes, unfortunately, you may also have to deal with someone who is a jerk.
+Regardless, it’s not easy to deal with an irate customer or end-user and still provide good customer service.
 After a recent speech, an audience member approached me and asked if she is just supposed to “take it” when people are really angry.
-That’s a tough question, because our ability to manage even the most difficult human-relations problems is one of the measures of our success in providing good customer service.
-It does seem a bit unreasonable to expect support desk or other IT staff members to tolerate the ranting and raving of someone who is very upset.
-Still, even though it may be unreasonable, our career success may depend on our ability to successfully navigate encounters with people who are really upset.
+That’s a tough question because your ability to manage even the most difficult human-relations problems is one of the measures of your success in providing good customer service.
+It does seem a bit unreasonable to expect support-desk or other IT staff members to tolerate the ranting and raving of someone who is very upset.
+Still, even though it may be unreasonable, your career success may depend on your ability to successfully navigate encounters with people who are really upset.
 Personally, I’m not very good at dealing with manipulative or aggressively angry individuals, but I have studied techniques for managing such situations and I’m getting better at it.
-In this blog post, I’ll share some of what I’ve learned.
+In this blog post, you’ll learn some of what I’ve learned.

 Assume They’re Right

 Start by assuming they’re right to be really angry.
 Later, if it turns out they’re wrong, you can discuss things in a less emotionally-charged atmosphere.
 By assuming they’re right, you can display sincere empathy for them as one human to another.
 In the presence of sincere, human-to-human empathy, often a really angry person will start to regain their composure.